Updated 2/26/19. Please note that this article may contain affiliate links.

 A little fine print:

-In some cases throughout this article, I will use these concepts somewhat interchangeable—as they are often interconnected “products” or at the very least, different ways to work with the same types of individuals.
+In some cases throughout this article, I will use these concepts somewhat interchangeably—as they are often interconnected “products” or at the very least, different ways to work with the same types of individuals.
 Many business coaches create online courses, for example.

 I’ll also be making some generalizations about these people.
 There are certainly outliers to the picture I’ll be painting and I’ve even referenced some of them at the end of this article.